mochiron-desu/VideoMotionExtractor/README.md

 ## Overview

-This Python project provides a simple yet effective way to extract motion from a video.
-It uses the OpenCV library for video processing and Numpy for array operations.
-The script takes an input video, processes each frame, and generates an output video highlighting the motion between consecutive frames.
+This Python project is inspired by the video tutorial by Posy, available at [this link](https://www.youtube.com/watch?v=NSS6yAMZF78&pp=ygUKdGltZWxhcHNlIA%3D%3D), which demonstrates video feature extraction techniques.
+The project utilizes OpenCV for video processing and Numpy for array operations.
+It enables users to extract motion from a video, following concepts presented in Posy's tutorial.
+The script calculates frame differences and generates an output video, highlighting areas with motion.

 ## Features